hrishi-008/MelodyMigrate/README.md

 - Thanks to [Spotipy](https://spotipy.readthedocs.io/en/2.24.0/) for simplifying the interaction with Spotify's API.
 - Thanks to the [Spotify Developer](https://developer.spotify.com) team for providing an excellent API!

----

-Let me know if you'd like any changes or additions!